realholgi/blog/content/about.md

 title: "About"
 ---

-This blog is to preserve my old blog articles I wrote over time and maybe post new thoughts.
+This blog is to preserve my old blog articles I wrote over time and maybe sometimes post new thoughts.